What Comes After the First 6 Sessions?

 - Microdosing: Mindbloom does not prescribe ketamine in microdose amounts for daily use.

-- Different Ketamine Applications: Mindbloom does not currently prescribe or provide ketamine in the forms of IV infusions, IM injections, or nasal sprays (Spravato).
+- Different ketamine administration methods: Mindbloom does not currently prescribe or provide ketamine in the forms of IV infusions, IM injections, or nasal sprays (Spravato).

-- Different Psychedelic Medicines: Mindbloom works only with Ketamine, and does not provide programs with compounds such as MDMA, psilocybin, LSD, or other psychedelic compounds.
+- Other psychedelic medicines: Mindbloom only administers ketamine therapy, and does not provide programs with compounds such as MDMA, psilocybin, LSD, or other psychedelic compounds.